-For the past 10 years, I’ve been working as a professional dog photographer and I’ve been sharing dog stories, photographs and shoots for many years on the Dutch version of this website and blog.
+For the past 15+ years, I’ve been working as a professional dog photographer and I’ve been sharing dog stories, photographs, and shoots for many years on the Dutch version of this website and blog.
 After organizing a series of workshops I discovered the joy of sharing my experiences, tips, and tricks to help others to understand photography better and develop their own style.

 There is a lot to talk about.
-Going from technical skills to creative inspiration, working with dogs or finding the right light.
-I will need some time to translate the Dutch articles but this list will be the cozy campfire where all the tricks will gather a links will be added to the short tips below.
+Going from technical skills to creative inspiration, working with dogs, or finding the right light.
+I will need some time to translate the Dutch articles but this list will be the cozy campfire where all the tricks will gather and links will be added to the short tips below.

 While writing, translating and photographing I am of course still available for questions big and small.
 Feel free to let me know YOUR struggles with dog photography and your question might be answered in this blog series.

 1. Get to know your camera.
 It doesn’t matter what type of equipment you have as long as you know how it works, where you can find the menu, and how you can adjust the settings.

 2. Understand the relationship between ISO, shutter speed, and aperture.
 These three have the most influence on what your image will look like.

 3. Learn to recognize different types of light and what they look like once photographed.
 The type of light influences the atmosphere of your image.
 Harsh sunlight will give you a different feeling than very soft light on a cloudy day.
 One isn’t better than the other, it’s a matter of taste.

 4. When you make a portrait, focus on the eyes.
 If you like to have both the eyes and the nose sharp then you have to use a smaller aperture.

 5. Try to look for an interesting composition.
 The rule of thirds is the most used, but there is much more possible.